 Allow The Glenlivet to take you on a sensory journey through three exceptional whiskies and discover why The single malt that started it all still provides the benchmark against which all others are judged.

-This trio pack contains 3x 20cl bottles of The Glenlivet 12, 15, and 18 Years Old, and is sold in retail stores at RM420.
+This trio pack contains 3x 20cl bottles of The Glenlivet 12, 15, and 18 Years Old.

 Tasting whisky: A guide by The Glenlivet

 (Source: The Glenlivet website)

 Get more out of your malt.
 Here’s how to nose and taste like a pro.
 The Glenlivet created this guide to demystify the tasting process and help you get the most of the flavours and scents just waiting to be released in the dram that started it all.

 First things first – take a look at your dram.
 You can tell a lot about the whisky in your glass from the way it looks because the colour of single malt whisky is heavily influenced by how it’s been matured.
 For example, our Nàdurra First Fill Selection expression is matured in first-fill American oak casks and is light in colour, with bright, lemony shades.
 At the other end of the spectrum, The Glenlivet 21 Year Old is matured in ex-sherry oak and has a rich, amber shade.

 To judge the colour of the whisky, simply hold your glass up to a neutral background and look closely.
 By consulting the colour chart below, you should be able to match your whisky to one of the shades on here.

 Once you’ve taken a good look at your whisky, it’s time to smell it.
 Nosing a whisky isn’t just for show – it’s vital to the tasting experience.
 We’re told by our experts that almost 90% of our taste sensation comes from our sense of smell, with the human nose being able to recognise up to 35,000 smells and detect aromas diluted to one part in a million.